Arihant - Advanced Technology Vessel (ATV) - Boat

 The launch ceremony was attended by the prime Minister.
 Dr. Manmohan Singh, accompanied by Smt.
 Gursharan Kaur, Raksha Mantri Shri.AK Antony, Chief minister of Andhra Pradesh Dr. YS Rajasekhar Reddy, Raksha Rajya Mantri Shri MM Pallam Raju, Minister of State for Human Resource Development, Smt.
 D Purandareswari, Chief of the Naval Staff Admiral Sureesh Mehta and high ranking officials from the Navy, Department of Atomic Energy, and Defence Research and Development Organisation.

 On this occasion, the Prime Minister congratulated the Director General of the ATV (Advanced Technology vehicle) Program Vice Admiral DSP Verma (Retd) and all personnel associated with it for achieving this historic milestone in the country's defence preparedness.
 He noted that they had overcome several hurdles and barriers to enable the country to acquire self reliance in the most advanced areas of defence technology.
 The Prime Minister made a special mention of the cooperation extended by Russia.
-The Prime Minister stated that the Government is fully committed to ensuring the Defence of our national interests and the protection of our territorial integrity.
+The Prime Minister stated that the Government was fully committed to ensuring the Defence of our national interests and the protection of our territorial integrity.
 The Government would render all support to the constant modernization of our defence forces and to ensuring that they remain at the cutting edge of technology.

-The project director, Vice Admiral (retd) D S P Verma, said that the Arihant is a 6,000-tonne submarine with a length of 110 meters and a breadth of 11 meters.
-The length is about 10 percent longer than previously published estimates, while the 11 meter beam is much less than the 15 meters of previous un-offcial estimates.
+The project director, Vice Admiral (retd) D S P Verma, said that the Arihant was a 6,000-tonne submarine with a length of 110 meters and a breadth of 11 meters.
+The length was about 10 percent longer than previously published estimates, while the 11 meter beam was much less than the 15 meters of previous un-offcial estimates.
 Experts say the vessel will be able to carry 12 K 15 submarine launched ballistic missiles that have a range of over 700 km.
 The Indian nuclear powered attack submarine design was said in some reports to have a 4,000-ton displacement and a single-shaft nuclear power plant of Indian origin.
 By other accounts it would be 9,400 tons displacement when submerged and 124 meters long.

 The MoD/PMO decided not to release any photographs of the submarine, and no filming or photography by the media was permitted inside the Matsya Dock.
 One report stated that the submarine was visibly based on the Russian Borei-class SSBN, and claimed that the official invitation had a silhouette of the submarine indicating that it's almost definitely based on the Borei.
 But the 935 Borei has a length of 170 meters (580 feet), a beam of 13 meters (42 feet), and a displacement of 11,750-12,250 tons Surfaced and 17,000 tons Submerged.